VRongve/DAT250/assignment01/web-app-pen-test-report.md

 Affected part of the application:
 - The affected part of the described issue above is the profle page where the user can edit data about their self.

-Solution:
-- Implement session management

-### 5. Cryptographic Failures - password hashing

-By looking at the source code it does not seem like the passwords are hashed, which would be counted as an cryptographic failure by OWASP, and it is actually on the second place on the OWASP Top Ten 2023 Vulnerabilities list.

-### 6. File upload - cross site scripting
+### File upload

+Category:
+- A03:Injection

+Description:
-The web app does not give an guidelines for what kind of files that can be uploaded and not.
+- The web app does not give an guidelines for what kind of files that can be uploaded and not.
 It looks like the app excepts any kind of file extensions.
 This means that an attacker might potentially upload malicious and dangenrous files.

-Is it possible to upload multiple files?
-If so, all file types need to be checked.

-Limit the number of file types that can be uploaded
+Potential Impact:
+- Malware distribution.
+Users can upload malicious files such as viruses, Trojans, or ransomware.
+These files may be disguised as innocent documents, images, or other harmless formats, making it easier for attackers to spread malware to other users who download or open these files.
+- Uploading certain file types can introduce security vulnerabilities to your server.
+For example, allowing users to upload scripts (e.g., PHP, JavaScript) can lead to potential code execution vulnerabilities if the server doesn't properly validate and sanitize user inputs.
+- Unrestricted file uploads can result in significant storage costs, especially if users upload large files or upload files at a high volume.
+This can strain your server's resources and budget.
+- Attackers can conduct attacks such as cross-site scripting by uploading malicous scripts and tricking other users into executing them.
+By doing so, the attacker could trick the user to give them their password and username.

+Affacted part of the application:
+- The affected part the of the application is the stream page, where users can upload a text and/or image which they want others to see.
+These post will then be visible to all users of the application, meaning that malicious scripts could potenially reach out to all the users.

+### Injecting code into database

-- Category: Insecure File Uploads
+Category:
-  - Description: Insecure file uploads refer to vulnerabilities where a web application does not adequately validate, sanitize, or secure user-uploaded files.
-Attackers can exploit these weaknesses to upload malicious files, potentially compromising the integrity and security of the application and its server.

-### 7. Form validation - cross site scriptiing

-The app lacks form validation.
-For example the user might share something without actually writing or uploading anything.
-A solution would be to restrict the user for publishing their thoughts if for instance the text field is empty.

-The sign up form can be submitted without any data.
-This should not be allowed.
-Also a user can be registered without a first name and last name.
-This should also not be allowed.
-Form validation will solve this issue.

-### 8. Form edit - data erassed when pressing edit button

-### 9. Cross site scripting

-I entered <script>winodow.alert("Dangrous attack!!")</script> into the post comment field an submitted it.
-This is then saved in the server.
-And when the list of comments is diplayed, which is done everytime the page loads, the script injected is runned.
+- A03:Injection

+Description
+- Due to bad/no form validation i'm able to post a script to the server by entering the script as text in the comment field on the stream page.
+And due to the lack of output encoding, the web application threats this a javascript each time the page refreshes.

+Potential impact:
-This script could potentially be used to create forms where a user might enter sensitive data and sends it to an attacker when saved.
+- The script injected to the database could potentially be used to create forms where a user might enter sensitive data and sends it to an attacker when saved.
+So the potential consquence of these kind of attacks are severe.

-A script can also be used to steal cookies, session tokens etc.
+Affected part fo the application:
+- The stream page where all the posts are listed.
+- The edit profil page.

-Solution: form validation
+### Form validation
-validate on server side

-### 10. Javascript injection

-enter in the browser: javascript: alert("Executed");
-If an alert message pops up, javascript injection can be done.
+Category:
+- A04:Insecure design

+Description:
+- The app lacks form validation.
+For example, a user might share something without actually writing or uploading anything on the stream page.
+A user can also be registered without filling out all the input fields on the registration form.

+Potential impact:
+- The potenial impact of bad form validation in these cases are not very big, but the data quality in the web application can become very poor, which might lead to frustrated users and reputation demage.

+Affected part of the application:
+- User registration form on the login in page and the stream page where posts are posted.

+### Multiple users with same password and username

+Category:
+- A04:Insecure desin

+## White Box Testing

+### Password hashing

+Category:
+- A02:Cryptographic Failures

+Description:
+- By looking at the source code no password hashing are identified, which is counted as an cryptographic failure by OWASP, and it is actually on the second place on the OWASP Top Ten Vulnerabilities list.

+Potential impact:
+- Storing plaintext passwords in a database makes it easier for attackers to steal user credentials if they gain access to the database.
+A security breach can lead to unauthorized actions taken on behalf of the user.
+- Many users reuse passwords across multiple services.
+If your application does not hash passwords, attackers can potentially reuse these stolen credentials to access the users account on other platforms

+Affected part of the application:
+- Register user and login.

 # Vulnerability Exploitation

-### 1. Broken Access Control (path traversal)
+### 1. Broken Access Control

 #### Step.1
 I registered two user in the app, "vrongve" and "trongve".
 After registering the two users, i logged in and updated the about page for "vrongve".